 Energy conservation, renewable energy sources and energy management and efficiency overall are far from a matter of green buildings and, along with it, building energy performance certifications.
 A look at how energy efficiency and energy performance are changing the overall building landscape in 2018 and beyond.

 Energy efficiency and energy conservation are top priorities for facility management and other management executives.
-With buildings accounting for close to 40 percent of all primary energy across the world and a strong predicted growth of electricity consumption, smart buildings and building management are poised to be further driven by the increasing focus on energy efficiency, as enabled by ever more data, analytics, intelligence and predictive capacities which in turn are fed by the growing leverage of sensors, IoT and smart technologies in buildings.
+With buildings accounting for close to 40 percent of all primary energy across the world and a strong predicted growth of electricity consumption, smart buildings and building management are poised to be further driven by the increasing focus on energy efficiency, as enabled by ever more data, analytics, intelligence and predictive capacities which in turn are fed by the growing leverage of sensors, the Internet of Things (IoT) and smart technologies in buildings.

 The importance of energy efficiency and energy conservation (and the impact of IoT) among others show in building management systems where there is an increasing integration with building energy management systems and systems that inevitably have an energy-related dimension such as lighting systems.